UNOPARATOR/OfficeDocs-Exchange/Exchange/ExchangeServer/exchange-tls-configuration.md

 ### Configure cipher suites on Windows Server 2016

-Setting cipher suites on functions property is not supported on Windows 10+ and can cause Get/Set-TLSCipherSuite failures.
+Setting cipher suites on functions property is not supported on Windows 10, Windows Server 2016 or higher and can cause ``Get/Set-TLSCipherSuite`` failures.
 You must remove the functions property if it exists.

 Please use the following PowerShell command to check and remove the functions property if it exists: